British 90s nostalgia and shite

 Conclusion

-After all that I still don't know how to choose a phone.
+After all this, I still don't know how to choose a phone.
 I'll probably just steal someone else's.

 Leave a comment